 The most common way to end up being deported is to first be placed into "removal proceedings."
 Removal proceedings start because ICE formally accuses the non-citizen of being removable.
 The government does this when it believes the person is either in the United States without proper documentation, has violated the terms of a visa or other status, or has committed a violation that prevents them from remaining in the United States.

-If you are placed in deportation proceedings, you will be scheduled to appear before an immigration judge, who will then decide whether to order you deported or not.
+If you are placed in deportation proceedings, you will be scheduled to appear before an immigration judge, who will then hold one or more hearings and decide whether to order you deported.

 Another way to be deported is through "reinstatement of removal."
 The procedure is used only with people who have been ordered deported in the past and have come back to the United States without permission.
 Like with expedited removal, you will not see an immigration judge.
 An immigration officer can order your removal from the United States on this basis.